simonjheiler/function_approximation/README.md

 ## Project overview

-* This repository provides a simulation study of alternative function interpolation / approximation methods.
+* This repository provides a simulation study of alternative function interpolation / approximation methods
+* The goal is to give an overview of multi-dimensional interpolation methods and to assess implementability for respy

 ## Notebook viewer